-In the second round, 91 reminders were sent to those who did not answer in the first round, in April 2024.
-There was no feedback.
+In the second round, 91 reminders were sent to those who did not answer in the first round.
+It was done on the 4th of April with the deadline being the 16th of April.
+There was not a single answer.

-In the third round, 20 reminder letters were sent to the groups' Secretary Generals or assistants who work closely with them or Deputies, seeking to transmit the advocacy letters to the incoming members of the new EP cadence.
+In the third round, 20 reminder letters were sent to the groups' Secretary Generals or assistants who work closely with them or Deputies.
+These letters were sent on 13th June with the deadline being 28th June.
+There was no response.

 It was decided to send out again the advocacy letter on 13th June, as the European Parliament elections had taken place and the letter could, via political groups, reach the newly elected members soon coming to Brussels to undertake their mandate.
-This letter was sent out in June 2024.